 - Engaging Fellows in a series of dynamic conversations and explorations that strengthen this commitment while challenging them to ask, "What's next?"

 - Connecting Fellows with leaders in public service, to make them aware of career paths they can take and to provide networking opportunities.

 - Providing Fellows with opportunities to reflect upon the experience as they shape their career development in an action-orientated manner.

-The 2017 fellowship runs from November 2016 through May 2017.
-Fellows will come together for a series of workshops two to three times each month on evenings and weekends to:
+The 2023 fellowship runs from November 2022 through May 2023.
+Fellows will come together in-person for a series of workshops two to three times each month on evenings and weekends to:

 - Hear from senior experts in the public service field about their own career trajectories and the leadership lessons they have learned along the way;

 - Gain a clear assessment of their own assets, knowledge base and skill set and evaluate how they can apply these in their current roles;